 Trial shall be to a jury of seven and shall be bifurcated.
-This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether plaintiff has proved his claims.
-If the jury find that the plaintiff has met his burden, then the parties will offer evidence and arguments on the issue of damages.
+This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether either side has proved its claims.
+If the jury find that a party has met its burden, then the parties will offer evidence and arguments on the issue of damages.